 With the discovery of the famous Bohemian garnet deposits in central Europe around 1500, the availability of red garnet increased dramatically.
 This source became the nucleus of a regional jewelry industry that reached its peak in the late 1800s.
 Many European Royal houses embraced the garnet fever and commissioned garnet jewelry.

-On the Mohs Scale of Hardness garnet scores between 6.0 to 7.5, indicating that the gemstone is quite durable.
+On the Mohs Scale of Hardness, garnet scores between 6.5 and 7.5, indicating that the gemstone is quite durable.
 While the chances of you cracking open the garnet set in your favorite piece of jewelry are pretty slim, all gemstones need occasional care and garnet is no exception.

 The best way to clean garnet is with a soft cloth and warm soapy water.
 Garnet can be sensitive to heat so don’t overdo it with the warm water.
 Make sure to wipe the soapy-residue off with a clean wet cloth before placing it back in your vanity.

 You can also use an ultrasonic cleaner on your garnet if it has no fractures.
 Steam cleaning however, is a big no.

 Garnets are incredibly exciting due to their versatile color options.
 They are also one of the more affordable gemstones.
 If you are a January-born looking for a statement piece for your birthday or celebrating your second marriage anniversary, do have a look at our collection of the January birthstone garnet jewelry.
 If you want to gift a lovely gemstone to someone special, explore our immense collection of loose gemstones and pick a single gemstone or matched pair for that special present.